johnandrea/rootsmagic-6levels/README.md

 facts are added.

 This code does not make use of level 0 (unknown name) due to no easy/consistant way to describe someone with no name.
-And this code can't set any levels above 4 because those are subjective.
+And this code can't set levels 5 or 6 because those are subjective.

 ## Installation